ParrotSec/anonsurf/anonsurf/README.md

 this script is preinstalled on Parrot Security OS (www.parrotsec.org)

-and its aim is to provide a strong system-wide anonymization module for our operating system
+and its aim is to provide a strong system-wide anonymization module for the whole operating system